 All our beef is supplied from local beef suckler herds, the cattle are typically Limousin crosses, bred specifically for the quality of the beef (some supermarkets sell dairy bred beef which is inferior quality).
 The cattle we buy are 18 months to 24 months old, mainly Heifers (females).
 We prefer the heifers as they tend to be slower grown resulting in superior flavour and tenderness.

-Cranstons Master Butcher and Beef Buyer Alan Brown works closely with a handful of passionate local beef farmers, buying cattle direct from the farm, the farmers deliver the cattle direct to the abbattoir using their own transport so stress on the animals is reduced .
+Our Master Butchers work closely with a handful of passionate local beef farmers, buying cattle direct from the farm, the farmers deliver the cattle direct to the abattoir using their own transport so stress on the animals is reduced .

-These five beef farmers supply Cranstons direct week in week out:
+These six beef farmers supply Cranstons direct week in week out:

 Mr M Dodgson, Spital Farm, Kendal

 Mr R & Mrs G Dickinson, High Knipe Farm, Askham